Cancer Care Parcel Logo

 Essential Food Safety During Chemotherapy

 When you’re going through chemotherapy, your immune system takes a real hit, leaving you more open to infections.
 This means food safety suddenly becomes one of the most important things you can focus on.
-It’s not just a good idea—it’s a crucial part of your daily routine.
+It’s not just a good idea, it’s a crucial part of your daily routine.
+Nutrition tips during chemotherapy treatment can help you maintain your strength and energy levels.
+Focusing on nutrient-dense foods, such as fruits, vegetables, lean proteins, and whole grains, can make a significant difference.
+Additionally, staying hydrated and avoiding certain foods that might compromise your health is essential for a smoother recovery.

 Think of your kitchen as a sanctuary.
 By following a few straightforward rules, you can create a safe space that helps protect your health and gives you one less thing to worry about.
 The basic principles are simple: keep everything clean, separate raw from cooked, cook food thoroughly, and chill it fast.